YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 Let us first briefly sketch the idea of the proof of existence of MRC fibration.
 The idea is given a very general point, the rational curve passing through this point is free, given the general point on the free rational curve.
 There exist a free rational curve passing through that point.
 Thus we find 2 free rational curve.
 By the weak gluing lemma, we find a smooth surface.
 Repeat it over and over again, we find the a rationally connected subvariety Z passing through this very general points, which is maximal in the sense we discussed in my note.
 We then apply the fundamental theorem of fibration, so that there exist a fibration whose base is projective (compact Kahler) if the variety is projective (or compact Kahler).
 This will gives the MRC fibration.

+### Classification theorem for compact Kahler manifold

+MRC fibration is a useful tools in the classification for projective as well as compact Kahler manifolds.
+Our next goal is try to study the classification theorem for compact Kahler manifolds with .

 ----
 ## Note-4: Albanese fibration